ankitpipalia/Azure-Terraform-Modules/modules/Networking/nat-gateway/README.md

 Terraform module for creation Azure Nat Gateway

 ## Usage
-This module is provisioning Public IP Address, Azure NAT Gateway which is associated with target subnets.
+This module is setting up an Azure NAT Gateway that is linked to specific subnets and Public IP Address.

 ```hcl
 module "nat_gateway" {